Canon 1300D vs G9X Mark II

 - More compact: Is smaller (98x58mm vs 129x101mm) and will fit more readily into a bag.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More modern: Was introduced somewhat (9 months) more recently.

-The review scores listed above should be treated with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+The above review scores should be interpreted with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons